 Teenage drivers are more likely to be involved in an Atlanta accident than adult drivers.
 Car accidents are, in fact, the leading cause of death for teens in the United States.
 This is largely attributable to teenage drivers’ lack of maturity and experience behind the wheel, as well as a sense of invincibility.

 Insurance companies are well aware of these statistics, and that awareness is reflected in higher policy rates for families with teenage drivers.
 While teenagers make up only 14% of the national population, they account for as much as 30% of the cost of injuries caused by car crashes.

-According to the Georgia Department of Driver Services, the Teenage & Adult Driver Responsibility Act (TADRA) is a graduated driver’s license program for drivers age 15 to age 18.
+According to the Georgia Department of Driver Services, the Teenage & Adult Driver Responsibility Act (TADRA) is a graduate driver’s license program for drivers aged 15 to age 18.

 TADRA involves a three-step process:

 - Instructional Permit (Class CP) — More commonly known as a learner’s permit, a 15-year-old receives an instructional permit after passing a written examination and can drive only when accompanied by a passenger who is at least 21 years of age and possesses a valid Class C driver’s license.